butchinator/animal-card/README.md

 # animal-card
-This is my animal card created for a project in the Udactity Frontend Developer Scholarship
+This is my animal card created for a project in the Udactity Front-end Developer Scholarship course.